 - A. Fast

 - B. Slow

-- C. N/A
+- C. Choke

 - D. Mower blade engage/disengage switch

 - E. Ignition switch insert key

 - F. OFF

 - G. ON

 - H. Engine start position

 - I. Before starting the engine:

+- Read Operator's Manual

-- Read Operator's ManualDisengage mower blades
+- Disengage mower blades

-- Place control levers in park brake position
+- Place steering control levers in park brake position

-- J. Read Operator's Manual before attempting to operate this machine. - K. Wear ear protection, eye protection and safety shoes when operating this equipment. - L. For maximum electric clutch life engage at 1/2-3/4 throttle position. - M. For maximum electric clutch life disengage at low throttle position. - N. If warning light comes on, check engine oil. - 0.
-This light comes on when there has been an engine malfunction.
-Refer to the engine owner's manual for more details.
+- J. Read Operator's Manual before attempting to operate this machine. - K. Wear ear protection, eye protection and safety shoes when operating this equipment. - L. For maximum electric clutch life engage at 1/2-3/4 throttle position. - M. For maximum electric clutch life disengage at low throttle position. - N. If warning light comes on, check engine oil

-- 3. Fold the paper along the slope guide lines (C, D or E). - 4.
+- 1. Hold this sheet of paper in front of you.
+Make sure that Line A is horizontal. - 2.
+Align Line B with a vertical surface such as pole, tree or building. - 3.
+Fold the paper along the slope guide lines (C, D or E). - 4.
 Align the closest slope guide line with the ground slope.
 This will give you a close estimation of the ground slope to be mowed.